jdkunesh/jdkunesh.github.io/colophon.md

 ---

-A colophon typically describes the methods, tools, and materials used to make a creative work.
+A colophon describes the methods, tools, and materials used to make a creative work.
 Traditionally, colophons were the ending flourish of a book.
 This is the colophon for this site, {{ site.name }}.

 ## History

-Some version of this site has been online since 1995.
-It has changed greatly over time.
-This version of the site was produced in December, 2019.
-Highlights of the new version include wholly new content, including an updated portfolio, as well as administrivia (like this colophon) and important features (like [accessibility](/accessibility)).
+I've had a home page on the internet since 1995.
+This version of the site was produced in January, 2020.
+Highlights of the new version include wholly new content, an updated portfolio, as well as administrivia (like this colophon), and important features (like an [accessibility statement](/accessibility)).

 ## Technology

 This site is hosted on [GitHub Pages](https://pages.github.com/).
 It is produced using [Jekyll](https://jekyllrb.com/), a blog-aware static site generator written in Ruby.
 Jekyll can generate a static web site from text content stored in markdown files and a theme, in this case a rudimentary custom theme.

-You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)
+You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/).

 ## Design & imagery

- Typefaces are courtesy [Google Fonts](https://fonts.google.com) and images are my own.
+I am using the [Raster Simple Grid System](https://rsms.me/raster/), and images are my own.
+Logos, copyrights and trademarks are mostly held by the organizations for whom I did the work.

 This is a hand-built portfolio site producing using open source tools and free hosting, as God, Goddess, ur-mind, collective spirit or whatever intended.

+Thanks for stopping by!